inSileco/inSileco.github.io/content/post/goDebianTesting/index.markdown

 ### The hope of a seamless transition

-Last Easter, after a couple of months on Debian Stretch, I felt like the time to go to Debian Testing had come.
-I was actually enjoying Debian Stretch and I was able to manage to get up to date versions of certain software when desired (detailed in my [previous post]({{< relref "post/myDebianStretch.md" >}})) but after a couple of online readings I was convinced that being on Testing was a fairly reasonable step forward that would just make my live easier.
+Last Easter, after a couple of months on Debian Stretch, I felt like the time had come for me to go Debian Testing.
+I was actually enjoying Debian Stretch and I was able to manage to get up-to-date versions of certain software when desired (detailed in my [previous post]({{< relref "post/myDebianStretch.md" >}})) but after a couple of online readings I was convinced that being on Testing was a fairly reasonable step forward that would just make my live easier.